Jessica Westhead.com

 —Mike Landry, Telegraph-Journal

-And Also Sharks is in the Globe & Mail’s Top 100 Books of 2011!
+And Also Sharks was included in The Coast’s Best Books of 2011!

 And Also Sharks was very kindly reviewed in Necessary Fiction by a writer in Austin, Texas!

-interviews, features, and other delightful items
+interviews, readings, and other delightful items

 Radio interview for “Click here” with Mitchell Caplan on Ottawa’s CHUO-FM89 (June 2011).
 Thanks to Greg Kampf and Derek Wuenschirs for recording and posting magic!